uwescience/MinWA/Residential Displacement.md

 **Preparing Data**

-Here are the general steps we took to prepare this data for analysis:
+Here are the general steps we took to prepare these data for analysis:
   - Reshape WMLAD address data, collected monthly from 2010 - 2017 into long format
   - Create a variable of the lagged address, i.e. address from the previous month for each uniqueID in the dataset
   - Calculate whether move occured by noting 1 if lagged address and current address are different, 0 if lagged address and current address are the same